percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/virtual/login_UI.md

 # Log into user interface

+To log in to the PMM user interface:
+{.power-number}

 1. Open a web browser and visit the guest IP address.

 2. The PMM [login screen](../../../interface.md) appears.